Drinking Water Compliance Monitoring

 For specific rule information and your PWS Contact PWS Compliance.

-The purpose of the lead and copper rule is to protect public health by minimizing lead and copper levels in drinking water.
-Because lead and copper in drinking water is mainly due to the corrosion of service lines and household plumbing, tap water samples are collected at kitchen or bathroom taps of residence and other buildings.
-Public health benefits include;
+The purpose of the Lead and Copper Rule is to protect public health by minimizing lead and copper levels in drinking water.
+Lead and copper primarily enter into the drinking water from service lines and household plumbing due to the corrosivity of the water.
+Due to this, water samples are collected within the distribution system at kitchen or bathroom taps within residences and other buildings.

 Lead and copper enter drinking water primarily through plumbing materials.
 EPA established the Lead and Copper Rule to monitor drinking water at customer taps.
 If lead or copper action levels are exceeded in more than 10% of customer taps sampled, the system must undertake corrective actions to control corrosion.